RealOrangeOne/django-sri/README.md

 ### _"Does this work with [whitenoise](https://whitenoise.evans.io/en/stable/) or alike?"_

 Yes. `django-sri` outputs the static file URL in the same way the builtin `static` template tag does.
 This means the correct cachebusted URLs are output.

+When using a manifest `STATICFILES_STORAGE`, `django-sri` will automatically retrieve the hashed and post-processed file as opposed to the original.